suica/arxiver/README.md

 # arXivER

-arXivER is a paper recorder which aims at enhancing the experience when using arXiv.
+arXivER is a paper reading assistant which aims at enhancing the experience when using arXiv.

 ## Run